DivanteLtd/woocommerce2vuestorefront/README.md

 # Introduction

-*woocommerce2vuestorefront* indexer is standalone application designed to feed VSF's read models with data right from WooCommerce.
+*woocommerce2vuestorefront* indexer is standalone application designed to feed VSF's catalog models with data right from WooCommerce.

- ## Video demo
+ ## Vue Storefront demo
  [![See how it works!](https://github.com/DivanteLtd/vue-storefront/raw/master/docs/.vuepress/public/Fil-Rakowski-VS-Demo-Youtube.png)](https://www.youtube.com/watch?v=L4K-mq9JoaQ)
-Sign up for a demo at https://vuestorefront.io/ (Vue Storefront integrated with Pimcore OR Magento2).
+Sign up for a demo at https://vuestorefront.io/ (Vue Storefront integrated with Pimcore, Magento2, WooCommerce ...).

+You should install Vue Storefront prior to use this indexer (which is feeding the Vue Storefront datbase).
+[Read the installation guide](https://divanteltd.github.io/vue-storefront/guide/installation/linux-mac.html).

 # WooCommerce indexer
-This project provides indexer for *WooCommerce* data structures
+This project provides an indexer for *WooCommerce* data structures

-The module is created as a standalone application which provides:
+The module is a standalone application that:
-- gathering, processing and pushing: attributes, products and categories to Elasticsearch Search Engine (VSF Read model)
+- does process and index: attributes, products and categories to Elasticsearch Search Engine (VSF Catalog model)

 # Setup and installation
 ## Requirements